hubverse-org/hubDocs/docs/source/quickstart-hub-admin/intro.md

 - Upload modified files from your local computer to GitHub
 - Validate config files

-Before diving into it step by step, we present a brief overview, and some pointers to resources developed by the Consortium to make designing, launching, and maintaining hubs easier.
+Before proceeding step by step, we present a brief overview and some pointers to resources developed by the Consortium to facilitate the design, launch, and maintenance of hubs.

 **Key concepts:** Some of the concepts and terms used here may not be familiar to new users, and so we suggest that if you are unclear about a term, look at the [key definitions page](../overview/definitions.md) where we define terms such as "round", "target", "task", and "Zoltar".